BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 A mixing desk serves as the central hub.
 It receives all the sound you make, and it is the place where you record, mix your sounds and tunes, process, and produce your live music.

 The mixing desk is the place where you can set the volume level of your music, the tone, and where to make equalizer adjustments.
 It is important in making dynamic changes and routing as well.
 Newer mixer desks even come with built-in effects so you can do a live recording.
-All you need to do is connect your mixing desk to a computer.
+All you need to do is connect your own mixing desk to a computer.

 The mixer desk or soundboard is connected to your mic.
-Whenever you sing, the sound will be sent to the mixer then to your speakers.
+Whenever you sing, the sound will be sent to the mixer then to your main speakers.
 When setting up, check the acceptable distance between your mixer and mic.
 The distance between your mixer and mic can affect the vocal style and volume you want to produce.

-As you get to know your mixing desk and how to take advantage of its features, you should also play around with the different equalizers that come with it.
+As you get to know your mixing console desk and how to take advantage of its features, you should also play around with the different equalizers that come with it.
 Use and mix it to get the right match for your voice.
 Learning and understanding how these EQ settings can affect your voice are very important, especially if you will do a live performance.

 6) Power Amplifiers